hbctraining/Intro-to-R-flipped/lessons/11_ggplot2.md

   theme_bw()
 ```

+Do the axis labels or the tick labels get any larger by changing themes?

-Not in this case.
-But we can add arguments using `theme()` to change the size of axis labels ourselves.
-Since we are adding this layer on top (i.e later in sequence), any features we change will override what is set in the `theme_bw()`.
-Here we'll **increase the size of the axes titles to be 1.5 times the default size.** When modifying the size of text we often use the `rel()` function.
-In this way the size we specify is relative to the default.
-We can also provide the number vaue as we did with the data point size, but can be cumbersome if you don't know what the default font size is to begin with.
+No, they don't.
+But, we can add arguments using `theme()` to change the size of axis labels ourselves.
+Since we will be adding this layer "on top", or after `theme_bw()`, any features we change will override what is set by the `theme_bw()` layer.

+Let's **increase the size of both the axes titles to be 1.5 times the default size.** When modifying the size of text the `rel()` function is commonly used to specify a change relative to the default.

 ```r
 ggplot(new_metadata) +